Topology and Localizations in a 2D Su-Schrieffer-Heeger Model with Domain Walls, Quasi-periodic Disorder and Periodic Hopping Modulations: Domain Walls in a SSH Lattice

-The probability density plots for ZES and in-gap states for these cases are shown in Fig.\ref{fig6},\ref{fig7}.
-Unlike in 1D, here in 2D we witness a continuum of ZES including a number of bulk states.
-Other than that one also observes corner peaked ZES as well as states localized at the DW position or at $x$ or $y$ positions same as that of the DW.
+Typical probability density plots for ZES and nonzero energy in-gap states with DW center at and off the center of the lattice are shown in Fig.\ref{fig6} and Fig.\ref{fig7} respectively.
+Like in the cases without DWs, here also the spectrum features a continuum of ZES containing a number of topological as well as bulk states.
+But unlike the previous case, localized ZES are also obtained at the DW position or at $x$ or $y$ positions same as that of the DW center.
 For the nonzero energy in-gap states, we not only see finite wavefunction amplitudes at the edges but also along the DW positions.
+Notice that for $d_0<0$, the hopping amplitudes around the crossing point $(i_0,j_0)$ becomes smaller preferring an isolated peak in the DW solitonic state whereas for $d_0>0$, the opposite scenario occur and the DW soliton state remains less localized at $(i_0,j_0)$ with additional localizations at the boundaries corresponding to negative $\delta$, as can be seen from the ZESs in Fig.\ref{fig6} and Fig.\ref{fig7}. \\